rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 3. The minimum RPL requirement
 4. Ideally a particular ratio of ETH to RPL to maximize validators for a given amount of capital

 In reality, there may be demand for more limited forms of participation from individuals who may not meet all four requirements.
-By structuring the incentives to support that demand, there is greater opportunity to grow the pie of total protocol revenue, which would benefit all participants in the protocol.
+By structuring the incentives to support that demand, there is a greater opportunity to grow the pie of total protocol revenue, which would benefit all participants in the protocol.
 Some examples include:
 - The market can now be opened to ETH Only Node Operators
 - Node Operators can choose the degree of RPL exposure they feel comfortable with (no more cliff)
 - RPL holders benefit directly from protocol revenue and a reduced rate of inflation